Student Code of Conduct

 8.5 The Hearing Officer will investigate the complaint, including but not limited to; reviewing incident reports, reviewing witness statements, and interviewing witnesses.
 Before a decision is rendered, the respondent will be given an opportunity to respond to any new information obtained by the Hearing Officer during the investigation.
 If a respondent fails to appear for this meeting, the Hearing Officer will decide the case based upon the information obtained in the investigation.

 8.6 The Hearing Officer will notify the respondent of the decision in writing within ten business days of the close of the investigation.
-The Hearing Officer will also make a copy of the decision available to the respondent in the Director of Student Life and Services Office.
+The Hearing Officer will also make a copy of the decision available to the respondent in the Senior Director of Student Services & Judicial Affairs Office.

 9. University Hearing Board

-9.1 The University Hearing Board shall be composed of five students appointed by the Student Government Association and five faculty/staff appointed by the Vice President of Enrollment Management and Student Affairs.
+9.1 The University Hearing Board shall be composed of five students appointed by the Student Government Association and five faculty/staff appointed by the Vice President of Student Affairs.

-9.2 There will be at least five alternate members: at least three student alternates appointed by the Student Government Association, at least two faculty/staff alternates appointed by Vice President of Enrollment Management and Student Affairs.
+9.2 There will be at least five alternate members: at least three student alternates appointed by the Student Government Association, and at least two faculty/staff alternates appointed by the Vice President of Student Affairs.

 9.3 A quorum shall consist of five persons, at least three of which shall be students and one shall be faculty or staff.
 If a quorum is not met and at least three people are present with one being a student, the respondent may request that the hearing proceed with those members present.